Lisa Yee

 READ THE FIRST CHAPTER

-Or LISTEN TO LISA read it here!
+HERE or LISTEN TO LISA read it here!

 "Readers don't have to share Millicent Min's IQ to empathize with the 11-year old genius narrator featured in this energetic first novel." -- Publishers Weekly (Starred Review)